woossi0/suite/README.md

         % ant -f build/versions.xml set-versions -Dsuite.minor_version=-beta1
         % ant all -Dsuite.minor_version=-beta1

+To undo this action and reset te versions back to -SNAPSHOT:

+       % git reset --hard HEAD
+       % git submodule foreach --recursive git reset --hard

+### Custom-building a GeoServer extension for Support

+Occasionally, we will have to build (or re-build) an extension or jar after a suite release has gone out.
+I will be using Suite 4.9.1 as the suite version for the purposes of this example.

+1. Checkout the correct suite branch and update submodules:

+        % git checkout r4.9.1
+        % git submodule update --init --recursive

+1. Set the suite version for the geoserver artifacts:

+        % ant -f build/versions.xml set-versions -Dsuite.minor_version=-suite-4.9.1

+1. If you are building an extension that does not normally ship with suite, modify `build/build.properties` and add that module to `gs.exts_core` or `gs.exts_comm` (depending upon whether or not it is a community module).

+1. Change to the `geoserver` directory and run a build.

+        % cd geoserver
+        % ant clean build assemble -Dsuite.minor_version=-suite-4.9.1

+1. The geoserver artifacts will be in `geoserver/geoserver/src/target/release`.
+The suite war will be in `webapp/target`.

 ## Modules

 The suite repository is composed of the following modules: